concordion/concordion-website/_includes/documenting.md

 ## Sample Structure

-Concordion also provides the flexibility to write examples however you like.
+Concordion provides the flexibility to write examples however you like.

 When documenting the _context_, _action_ and _outcome_ of an example, you can write these three parts using the Gherkin "Given, When, Then" language.
 This is often a good way to get started.
 Once you become familiar with thinking about the context, action and outcome, you may find ways to describe your example in a more natural language.